|

 9. Leave As Early As Possible To Maximize Daylight Driving TIme

-When you’re driving in a new place it’s always easier to drive during daylight than driving in the dark at night.
-So in order to avoid as much night time driving as possible, the earlier you leave the better.
+When you’re driving in a new environment it’s always to drive during daylight than driving in the dark.
+So the earlier you leave in the morning, the better.
+This way you can hopefully stop earlier in the evening to avoid driving at night.

-There are also usually less cars on the road in the morning, which also makes driving in a new location a bit easier!
+There are also usually less cars on the road in the morning, which also makes driving in a new location a bit easier too!

 10. If You’re Multiple Drivers, Figure Out The Best Times For Everyone To Drive

 I noticed the same thing with my parents on our long distance road trip to Florida every year.
-My mom would always take the morning and after lunch shifts.
+My mom would always take the morning shift.
 She preferred driving during those times, otherwise, like me, she would get very sleepy.

 driving-with-a-partner-find-a-schedule